aydin-emre/RecipeApp-iOS/README.md

 </table>

 ## How To Setup Project
-I have used several dependencies through CocoaPods but I excluded pods folder and some other redundant files.
+I have used several dependencies through CocoaPods but I excluded pods folder and some other redundant files.<br>
 However, we need to install them on our pc.
 Go to RecipeApp directory and call pod install command.

 ```ruby
 pod install
 ```

-When you run this command, RecipeApp.xcworkspace file will be created.
+When you run this command, RecipeApp.xcworkspace file will be created.<br>
 And, run the project by clicking on this file.

 ## About Project
-In this project I used Alamofire for networking, EAAlert for custom alerts, RxSwift/RxCocoa for reactive programming, and SDWebImage for loading images.
+In this project I used Alamofire for networking, EAAlert for custom alerts, RxSwift/RxCocoa for reactive programming, and SDWebImage for loading images.<br>
-By the way, [EAAlert](https://cocoapods.org/pods/EAAlert) was developed by me and that's why I especially used it :)
+By the way, [EAAlert](https://cocoapods.org/pods/EAAlert) was developed by me and that's why I especially used it :)<br>
 This project contains two screens which show collections and recipes.
-When you click on any collection, recipes screen will be presented to show the recipes in the collection.
+When you click on any collection, recipes screen will be presented to show the recipes in the collection.<br>
 There are two custom views for collections and recipes.
-And, they are used in uicollectionviewcells.
+And, they are used in uicollectionviewcells.<br>
-I have tried to adapt SOLID principles.
+I have tried to adapt SOLID principles.<br>
-I have created some shared instances to make it singleton.
+I have created some shared instances to make it singleton.<br>
-I have created Repository and Protocols and used them for injections.
+I have created Repository and Protocols and used them for injections.<br>
-I have created some extensions to prevent repeating myself.
+I have created some extensions to prevent repeating myself.<br>
-I have used MVVM design pattern with reactive programming.
+I have used MVVM design pattern with reactive programming.<br>

 ## Additionally
-I might do some additional developments if I were to continue working on the project.
+I might do some additional developments if I were to continue working on the project.<br>
-For UI side, I was planning to create a fancy recipe detail screen.
+For UI side, I was planning to create a fancy recipe detail screen.<br>
-And also, I was planning to create ViewControllers from a TabBarController class by initializing with appropriate ViewModels.
+And also, I was planning to create ViewControllers from a TabBarController class by initializing with appropriate ViewModels.<br>

 ## Author